Making The Most Out Of Data SEO PPC

 You can monitor web traffic with Google Analytics, or track your conversion rates for particular AdWords keyword groups, ads or even individual keywords.
 The list goes on, if you are using any form of marketing, you should ensure that there is a way to track it.

 - Missing out on an opportunity to scale up a successful campaign and increase revenue.

 - Spending cash on a campaign that is losing you cash.

-You need to adapt campaigns so that they produce higher revenue figures whilst maintaining profit margins, or simply to improve profit margins.
+You need to adapt campaigns so that they produce higher revenue figures whilst maintaining profit margins, or simply improving profit margins.

 An example would be using Google Ad words.
-If you have conversion tracking setup, you will be able to see which keywords are getting the most clicks.
-These are not necessary the ones producing the most revenue, or even the ones that are profitable.
+If you have a conversion tracking setup, you will be able to see which keywords are getting the most clicks.
+These are not necessarily the ones producing the most revenue or even the ones that are profitable.
 Assess if there are keywords or keywords that should be dropped.